 A letter to Massey University

 Computer Science is an emerging subject and just vitally important in this day and age.
 The world could not cope with demand on information services, if it was not for computers.
-It is an art, a passion and vitally important that New Zealand and any country develops capability in this area.
+It is an art, a passion and vitally important that New Zealand and any first world country develops capability in this area.
 Demand for good Computer Science experts is high and supply cannot keep up.
 Sure, there are online courses and extramural studies one can pursue.
-But for me as for probably many, it was very beneficial to also have the human interaction with my lecturers.
+However, for me it was very beneficial to also have the human interaction with my lecturers.
 A university education in any subject is not replaceable by online courses alone.
 It is an experience that will teach you the skills to learn concepts and then the implementation details become near trivial.
-Don’t get me wrong, I do online courses to teach me skills in areas that I need to know.
+Don’t get me wrong, I now do online courses to teach me skills in areas that I need to know.
 However, the university education was accelerated learning how to get better at learning itself and lecturers specialise on teaching you with direct feedback.
 Also, the benefits of learning in person do not stop there.
 You learn to express your questions and feedback in person and learn to work together as a team, in for example the Software Engineering papers.
 Furthermore, with a university education you can go on to a career in spreading knowledge itself, which is invaluable as a skill.
-You can go on to do a PhD or go further and even become a professor and contribute to humanity in many more ways.
+You can go on to do a PhD or go further and even become a professor and contribute to humanity in many ways.